kevinweber/wbounce/readme.txt

 * Determine sensitivity, cookie expiration, hesitation, and more
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.
-* Event tracking with Google Analytics
+* Event tracking with Google Analytics and Piwik

 == Installation ==